This post covers things to do in November in San Francisco, including free, nighttime, and family-friendly activities, updated for 2022.

 This section will cover a few more kid-friendly things to experience in the Bay Area during the month of November.

 If you’re looking for additional ideas, make sure to read our post about things to do with kids in San Francisco.

 UNDETERMINED: Take the Kids to the Chocolate Salon

-This event will be held at the San Francisco County Fair Building Auditorium in Golden Gate Park.
+This event will be held at the San Francisco County Fair Building Auditorium in Golden Gate Park on Nov 20th, 2022.

 See the Holiday Castles of Westin St. Francis

 Every holiday season, the Westin St. Francis puts up an incredible display for Christmas.

 This display typically includes a castle and additional festive decorations made out of cake, cookies and other pastries.